YannickTurcotte/GPSDO-YT/README.md

 https://www.instructables.com/GPSDO-YT-10-Mhz-Lcd-2x16-With-LED/

-Gpsdo Yannick.atsln  ---> Source file can be open with AtmelStudio 7
+Gpsdo Yannick.atsln  ---> Source file can be open with Microchip Studio 7 A lot of information is in main.asm to modify the algorithm to fit with your OCXO

 The nop loop is very important.
 It assure to take only one cycle to enter in an interrupt.
 If you bypass the loop it will works.
 But the count will be +- .002 instead .001